Joshmantova/Which-Job-Is-Right-For-You/README.md

 * Goal of project is to match people up with jobs

+* Deploy project using a live interactive webapp for prospective job seekers to use

 * Jobs were scraped from Linkedin using Selenium and Beautiful Soup

 # The Data: